 For a college student who isn’t religious, taking a religion class may scare you and is possibly the last thing you ever want to do.
 In reality, religion classes aren’t that bad.
 If you are a non-religious student who is contemplating attending a religion class, it is important to remember that you will need to be very open to what will be taught.
 These courses will help open you up to different points of view, especially if you are living on your campus.

 Some colleges require all students to take a lower level religion course as part of their distributional studies, while others do not require so, but still offer religion classes.
 Since college is the best time to explore religion, the main suggestion to any non-religious student is to go with a religion class that sounds interesting to you.
-Whether it’s a class on Middle-Eastern religions, Paganism, Christianity or Buddhism, take a chance and sign up.
+Some institutions offer students free VBS curriculums available online, an option with free materials that can be easily adapted to fit different age groups and learning styles.
+Regardless, whether it’s a class on Middle-Eastern religions, Paganism, Christianity or Buddhism, take a chance and sign up.

 Religion classes aren’t what you would expect.